Trajectory Class Fluctuation Theorem: Background

+A solution can be found via measure theory but we treat the subject only briefly here.
+(A sequel provides the details \cite{Wims24a}.)
+A measure is a function on the regions of a space that returns an amount of some ``quantity'', such as probability, in a region.
+We choose a particular measure on trajectory space and refer to it as a \emph{base measure}.
+A probability density is then a function that, when Lebesgue-integrated via the base measure over a region of space, yields the corresponding probability of that region.
+Defining appropriate base measures on a continuous-time trajectory space is rather technical, though, and so we leave the discussion to the sequel.

-We specify the dynamic via a set of conditional probability density functions, one for each pair of trajectory $\traj$ and initial microstate $\mst$.
-This gives the probability of evolving the system trajectory $\traj$ conditioned on starting in state $\mst$:
+We specify the dynamic induced by a protocol $\prot$ via a set of trajectory probability densities, one for each possible initial state $\mst$.
+This gives the probability density of evolving the system trajectory $\traj$ conditioned on starting in a state $\mst$:

-where $\Traj$ and $\Mst_0$ are random variables for the trajectory and the initial microstate, respectively.
-Call the set of such trajectories and their probabilities a \emph{semiprocess}.
+where $\Traj$ and $\Mst_0$ are random variables for the trajectory and the initial state, respectively.
+Call such a set of trajectory probability densities a \emph{\semiprocess}.

-For system microstate $\mst$, the \emph{time-reverse microstate} $\rev \mst$, or simply \emph{reverse microstate}, is the same microstate with all components odd under time-reversal flipped in sign.
+For system state $\mst$, the \emph{time-reverse state} $\rev \mst$, or simply \emph{reverse state}, is the same state with all components odd under time reversal flipped in sign.
 (Recall momentum or spin.)
-For microstate trajectory $\traj$, $\revtraj$ is the \emph{reverse microstate trajectory}: $\revtrajat{t} = \rev {(\trajat{\tau-t})}$ for $0 \leq t \leq \tau$.
-If $\dist$ is a distribution over system microstates, then $\rev \dist$ is the reverse distribution, defined by $(\rev \dist)(\mst) = \dist(\rev \mst)$.
-Note that time reversal of either microstate, trajectory, or distribution is an involution.
+For state trajectory $\traj$, $\revtraj$ is the \emph{reverse state trajectory}: $\revtrajat{t} = \rev {(\trajat{\tau-t})}$ for $0 \leq t \leq \tau$.
+If $\dist$ is a distribution over system states, then $\rev \dist$ is the reverse distribution, defined by $(\rev \dist)(\mst) = \dist(\rev \mst)$.
+Note that time reversal of a state, trajectory, or distribution is an involution, meaning that time reversal acted twice on any such object returns the original object.

-For a given protocol $\prot$, consider the corresponding \emph{reverse protocol} $\rev\prot$.
-A protocol dictates a set of forces and fields that are applied to the system as a function of time.
-Reversing the forward protocol requires applying these influences in the reverse order as well as flipping the sign of time-odd objects like magnetic fields.
-Reversing a protocol is then also an involution.
+For a given protocol $\prot$, consider the corresponding \emph{time-reverse protocol} $\rev\prot$. $\prot$ dictates a set of forces and fields that are applied to the system as a function of time.
+Enacting $\rev\prot$ then requires applying these same influences but in the reverse order as well as flipping the sign of time-odd influences, such as magnetic fields.
+Time reversing is therefore also involutional on protocols.

+For simplicity when working with time-reversal, we require: \begin{itemize} \item $\tau-t$ to be in $T$ for each $t$ in $T$ and \item $\rev\mst$ to be in $\msts$ for each $\mst$ in $\msts$. \end{itemize} These basic symmetry requirements are satisfied in typical models in statistical mechanics and nonequilibrium thermodynamics.